fix8/fix8/README.md

 for more help and information about the Fix8 project.

 ## Making a Pull Request
-If you want to submit a change to the repository, it needs to be made on the dev branch.
+If you want to submit a change to the repository, it needs to be *made on the dev branch*.
 The following instructions may help:

 1. Login to github
 1. Create a fork of fix8
-1. If you are using the command line git, clone your fork and choose the dev branch (git clone https://github.com/my_name/fix8.git -b dev)
+1. If you are using the command line git, clone your fork and choose the dev branch

+    <code>% git clone https://github.com/my_name/fix8.git -b dev</code>

-1. Make you changes to this branch
+1. Make your changes to this branch
 1. Submit changes to your branch and push the branch to your fork
 1. Create a pull request at fix8:dev
-1. Wait for pull request is accepted to fix8:dev
+1. Wait for your pull request to be accepted to fix8:dev
 1. Update your fork with recent fix8:dev

 ## License